DeltaZulu-OU/DeltaZulu.LogCluster/docs/CLI.md

 ```

 If no files or directories are supplied, `logcluster` reads one message per line from standard input.
 Directory inputs are scanned recursively in ordinal file-name order.

+## Operational context

+Use the CLI when you have raw samples from a source and need to understand the dominant message shapes before writing or improving a parser.
+A typical workflow is:

+1. collect representative historical log lines,
+2. run `logcluster` with a support threshold that filters one-off noise,
+3. inspect text output or export JSON,
+4. review suggested liblognorm rules and warnings, and
+5. promote validated candidates into parser or normalization configuration.

+The command produces suggestions only.
+Generated rules should be reviewed against source documentation, edge cases, and production samples before they are used in an automated ingest path.

 ## Inputs